entropia/tip-toi-reveng/GME-Format.md

  * `0x00A8`: 32bit offset to another game binaries table, which also consists of a single binary (probably the main binary for the ZC3202N)
  * `0x00C8`: 32bit offset to an *additional* game binaries table with a single binary (probably the main  binary for the ZC3203L)
  * `0x00CC`: 32bit offset to another *additional* game binaries table (probably the games for the ZC3203L)

+The range from 0x00D0-0x01FF is always 00 (verified up to version 2.10.0901).
+Probably header bytes reserved for future versions.

 The script table